 If the bidder has recent data for the previous three or more months which has not yet been reported under the regulations, then this can also be submitted as a reporting period.

 Any bidders who do not have a payment history record (as required by the standardised statements) e.g. new entrants, Special Purpose Vehicles (SPV’s) or Joint Ventures (JV’s), should not be disadvantaged in the procurement and are able to explain their circumstances in their responses.

 New entrants to the market will still be expected to demonstrate that they meet or (in the case of a bidder that has not yet traded), will meet the requirements of standardised statements.
-For a JV, formed of a group of independent organisations, all members of the JV should each respond to the questions.
+For a JV or consortium, formed by a group of independent organisations, all members of the JV or consortium should each respond to the questions.

 Organisations should also evaluate at award stage how bidders will ensure payment of sub-contractors at all stages of the supply chain (within a maximum of 30-day payment terms) and how this will be managed.
 Award criteria guidance can be found in the Award Criteria station.

 Currently the Scottish Government requires all suppliers to be paid within a maximum of 30 days of receiving a valid invoice, and to manage suppliers to ensure their sub-contractors, sub-sub-contractors, etc. are paid within 30 days at all stages of the supply chain.
 The Scottish Government encourages all organisations to adopt this approach.

 The Scottish Government’s standard terms and conditions of contract include a prompt payment standard clause, which we ask other public bodies to adopt.

 The actual Scottish Government Standard Clause wording can be found below:

 SUB-CONTRACTORS CLAUSE: AN EXTRACT FROM SCOTTISH GOVERNMENT TERMS AND CONDITIONS OF CONTRACT FOR THE PURCHASE OF SERVICES